Gabon's Bongo struggles to transform African oil republic

 For nearly four decades, since the discovery of offshore fields in the early 1970s, oil has been the economic lifeblood of this small, central African country.
 It has brought billions of dollars in investment and accounts for 80 percent of exports.

 But production from Gabon's ageing fields has steadily declined for years.
-President Ali Bongo, who won a contested election in 2009 to succeed his father Omar, has launched a drive to reform and diversify the $20 billion economy.
+President Ali Bongo, who won a contested election in 2009 to succeed his father Omar, has launched a drive to reform and diversify the $20 billion (11.78 billion pounds) economy.

 During his father's 41-year rule, Gabon was seen as a bastion of "Francafrique" – an opaque system by which French companies were handed plum contracts in exchange for security guarantees from the former colonial power.